nikarav/evil-corp/Requirements/Software_Requirements.md

 ### Purpose of Document

 The purpose of this document is to describe the requirements and functionalities of the platform.
 It also illustrates the purpose of the platform and explains the constraints and scope of the system.
-Overall, this document follows the IEEE Standards for Software Requirements Specification.
 Any suggested changes to the requirements listed in this document should be included in the last version of it.

 ### Intended Audience